Last Updated on September 8, 2021

 Black Mountains Hikes

 The Black Mountains hikes featured here are maintained by NC High Peaks Trail Association, also known as Friends of Mount Mitchell State Park.
-We interviewed Jake Blood from NC High Peaks during an episode of NC Travel Chat, which can be listened to on Apple Podcasts and all other podcast platforms.
+We interviewed Jake Blood from NC High Peaks during an episode of NC Travel Chat, which you can listen to on Apple Podcasts and all other podcast platforms.

 Mountains to Sea Trail